Deborah is a writer, healer, and teacher. Her goal is to help people live their best lives every day by sharing her joy and love of life.

 If, on the other hand, the pants really do make her butt look too big, or the shirt is too tight or the haircut looks terrible, then you must employ a great deal of sensitivity and caution.
 Honesty is usually a good policy, unless you are talking to a woman about her appearance.
 Self-preservation demands tact over honesty.

 So if a woman in your life asks your opinion on her appearance, and she really looks bad, then proceed with utmost caution.
 Tell her it looks good, but suggest a better option.
 As in: "Babe, you look great.
 But I really like your blue jeans better."
-Or suggest an outfit that makes her look hot.
+Suggest an outfit that makes her look hot or something you know she's comfortable in.

 Whatever you do, be gentle and tread lightly.
 The minefield of a woman's appearance is dangerous territory, and joking has no place there.